dstroud/dreamsequence_dev/README.md

 - Quick selection of scale-appropriate chords, plus custom chord editor
 - Three sequencers configurable for mono, poly, kit, arp, and hybrid modes
 - MIDI/CV Harmonizers to transform incoming notes/voltages into new sequences
-- Eight custom scales for each of the nine song-level scales/modes
+- Eight custom scale masks for each of the nine song-level scales
 - Up to six NB voices- or merging of multiple sequences into a single voice
 - Song Arranger to build fixed or looping compositions from chord patterns
 - Events to change any script or voice parameter, plus control CV gear via Crow